jennschilling/data-analysis-viz-in-R/part-1.md

 - README.txt

 ### Data
-The data for this workshop is sources from the Integrated Postsecondary Education Data System from the National Center for Education Statistics (or [IPEDS](https://nces.ed.gov/ipeds/use-the-data)).
+The data for this workshop is sources from the Integrated Postsecondary Education Data System from the National Center for Education Statistics ([IPEDS](https://nces.ed.gov/ipeds/use-the-data)).

 Data comes from the following surveys:
 - Institutional Characteristics